-The Cancer Scholars for Translational and Applied Research (C★STAR) program seeks to bring together translational teams, each comprised of a graduate student researcher, an Illinois faculty member of the Cancer Center at Illinois (CCIL), and a Carle clinician, that creates and investigates research project with the potential to improve patient outcomes.
+The Cancer Scholars for Translational and Applied Research (C★STAR) program seeks to bring together translational teams, each comprised of a graduate student researcher, an Illinois faculty member of the Cancer Center at Illinois (CCIL), and a Carle clinician, that creates and investigates a research project with the potential to improve patient outcomes.

 Having collaboratively designed the research project, each team meets regularly to complete the scope of work proposed.
-Projects are designed to facilitate formal interaction within the clinical and academic settings to address cancer prevention, detection, diagnosis, treatment or survivorship.
+Projects are designed to facilitate formal interaction within the clinical and academic settings to address cancer prevention, detection, diagnosis, treatment, or survivorship.

 Programmatic activities may additionally include, but are not limited to, periodic team updates, participation in grand rounds, poster sessions, symposia, receptions, CCIL meetings, seminars, and workshops.
 Expected program outcomes include journal publications and external funding proposal submissions to sustain the project beyond this initial institutional support.